-RYŌANJI (Mono no Aware Solo Exhibition) at Saint Laurent Rive Droite Los Angeles.
+RYŌANJI INSTALLATION (Mono no Aware Solo Exhibition curated by Anthony Vaccarello) at Saint Laurent Rive Droite Los Angeles.

 Charred Reclaimed Redwood, Silver Nitrate, White Stones